ShambhuNangare/AIS2025INTERN_Shambho_Nangare/README.md

 # Task 9
   Task Overview
   Naive Bayes Classifier on Iris Data
-  This project implements and compares three variants of Naive Bayes classifiers (GaussianNB, BernoulliNB, and MultinomialNB) using the Iris dataset:
+  This task implements and compares three variants of Naive Bayes classifiers (GaussianNB, BernoulliNB, and MultinomialNB) using the Iris dataset:
   * Data Preprocessing:
          Split the dataset into dependent and independent variables.
          Split the data into training (80%) and testing (20%) sets.